More connections. More opportunities. More freedom.

 “Blue KC holds a position as a major player in our healthcare community and we have a responsibility to help provide affordable access to healthcare in the communities we serve - transportation creates access to healthcare, education, food, and employment.
 This is foundational to the health and wellbeing of our city”

 A study by the Center for Economic Information in the University of Missouri Kansas City’s department of economics states the regional economic impact will increase between $13MM and $17.9MM as a result of ZeroFare KC.

-These figures take into account the real-world impact ZeroFare KC will have on the economic livelihood of transit customers, as well as the increased number of people incentivized by zero fare to use bus service.
+These figures take into account the real-world impact ZeroFare KC has on the economic livelihood of transit customers, as well as the increased number of people incentivized by zero fare to use transit.